This post may contain affiliate links. Please see our disclosure policy.

 Ladle the hot jelly into prepared hot jars, filling to within 1/4 inch of the top.
 This headspace is smaller than most canning recipes because jelly is low in solids and doesn’t expand much during processing.

-Wipe jar rims thoroughly with a clean, damp cloth to remove any jelly residue.
-Even a small amount of jelly on the rim can prevent proper sealing.
+Wipe the jar rims thoroughly with a clean, damp cloth to remove any jelly residue.
+Even a small amount of jelly on the rim can prevent a proper seal.

-Center lids on jars and screw bands on fingertip-tight.
-Don’t overtighten—the bands just need to hold lids in place during processing.
+Center the lids on the jars and screw the bands on fingertip-tight.
+Don’t overtighten, since the bands just need to hold the lids in place during processing.

-Place filled jars on the rack in your prepared water bath canner.
+Place the filled jars on the rack in your prepared water bath canner.
 Lower the rack into the simmering water.
-Water should cover jar tops by 1-2 inches.
-Add boiling water if needed to achieve proper coverage.
+The water should cover the jar tops by 1 to 2 inches.
+Add boiling water if needed to reach proper coverage.

-When processing time is complete, turn off heat and remove the canner lid.
-Let jars rest in the canner for 5 minutes before removing.
+When the processing time is complete, turn off the heat and remove the canner lid.
+Let the jars rest in the canner for 5 minutes before removing.
 This prevents temperature shock and reduces the chance of jars cracking.

-Lift jars from canner and place upright on a towel-covered surface.
-Don’t retighten bands or disturb jars while they cool.
+Lift the jars from the canner and place them upright on a towel-covered surface.
+Don’t retighten the bands or disturb the jars while they cool.
 You should hear the satisfying “ping” of lids sealing as they cool.

-Let jars cool completely, 12-24 hours.
-Check seals by pressing the center of each lid.
-If it doesn’t flex, the jar is properly sealed.
+Let the jars cool completely, 12 to 24 hours.
+Check the seals by pressing the center of each lid.
+If it doesn’t flex, the jar is sealed.
 Unsealed jars should be refrigerated and used within 3 weeks.

 Altitude Adjustments